 Learning delivery in UK

-According to the survey, 70 percent reported that their use of digital learning solutions increased over the previous 12 months and 36 percent reported an increase in investment in learning technologies.
+According to the 2023 CIPD survey, 48 percent reported that their use of digital learning solutions increased over the previous 12 months and 27 percent reported an increase in investment in learning technologies.
+Most organizations agreed or strongly agreed that they were successfully using learning technologies and are innovating in their use of learning technologies.

 Other employee learning statistics